Shikona

-Japanese sumo wrestler Toshimitsu Obata was known by his shikona Kitanoumi Toshimitsu, and was generally referred to simply as Kitanoumi.
+Japanese sumo wrestler Toshimitsu Obata was known by his shikona Kitanoumi Toshimitsu, and he was generally referred to simply as Kitanoumi.

 A shikona (四股名 or 醜名) is a sumo wrestler's ring name.
-The tradition of ring names in sumo dates back to the Muromachi period and established itself during the Edo period, where they were used as a means to hide the identities of the rikishi.
+The use of ring names in sumo dates back to the Muromachi period and developed further in the Edo period, when ring names were used to hide the identities of early rikishi, many of whom were masterless samurai called rōnins.
+By the 20th century, use of ring names became governed by customs within the Japan Sumo Association.